flynx/pWiki/bootstrap/Doc/Path.md

 **View**
-A _path_ that resolves to a _page_ that may or may not be at that specific path.
+_A path that resolves to a page that may or may not be at that specific path._

 (see: _Page acquisiton_ below)

 **Page**
-A set of data associated with a _path_.
+_A set of data associated with a path._

 A page is identified by it's path, but this does not require that every sub-path of that path must exist.